tomaytotomato/coding-tests/README.md

 ### Projects

 `fizzbuzz` - simple Java app that iterates from 0 --> n and prints out Fizz, Buzz or FizzBuzz depending on whether the number is a multiple of 3,5 or both respectively.

 `creditcards` - app that validates a Mastercard number

-`kaa01` - supermarket api service
+`supermarket` - supermarket api service

 `ocr` - character matching, string manipulation